What We Do

 As you see pictures and videos of our K9s and hear our veterans’ stories, remember, many of these magical dogs, who have changed and actually saved lives, would have been put to death if not rescued by K9s For Camo.
 Also remember, rescuing dogs is only one part of our mission.

 We Change Inmates' Lives

-Stephen and Mike, former OCC inmate trainers, now valuable members of our K9s For Camo team
+Stephen and Mike, former OCC inmate trainers, leading an Advanced Certification Class.

-Our K9s are trained by inmates at the Ozark Correctional Center in Fordland, Missouri.
+One of the first steps in our training process is Boot Camp at the Ozark Correctional Center in Fordland, Missouri.
+There, K9s For Camo trained inmates begin intensive obedience and task training for our K9 recruits.
 The dog training program at the prison is beneficial to K9s For Camo in several ways.
 In addition to being cost-effective, the time the offenders are able to spend working with the dogs expedites the training process.
 Research also shows that dogs trained in a prison program have higher success rates than those trained in a traditional training center or home environment.

 Perhaps the biggest benefits we see are those realized by the offenders.
 Current research and literature discuss the benefits of dog training programs in prisons.
 In addition to the inmates learning a marketable job skill, benefits reported include:

 - Reduced depression and anxiety, not just for the inmates working in the program